Skip to main content

 • The bias — only when commercials are net short ES in the weekly Commitment-of-Traders report (the hedgers’ positioning agrees with the fade).

-• The exitscover at the mean (z-score back to 0) or on a $1,000 stop.
+• The exitscover when the z-score returns to 0 or on a $1,000 stop.

 Step 1 — Describe it